fommil/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-`conquer` allows creating fallback implementations that effectively
+`conquer` allows creating fallback implementations that effectively ignore the
-ignore the type parameter.
-For example, the
+type parameter.
+Such values are called *universally quantified*.
+For example,
-`Divisible[Equal].conquer[String]` returns a trivial implementation of
+the `Divisible[Equal].conquer[String]` returns a trivial implementation of
-`Equal` that always returns `true`, which might be useful for some
+`Equal` that always returns `true`, which allows us to implement `contramap` in
-cases, e.g. if we wanted to implement `contramap` in terms of `divide`
+terms of `divide`

 {lang="text"}
 ~~~~~~~~